gioblu/PJON/documentation/configuration.md

 PJON uses predefined constants, setters and getters to support features and constraints configuration.

 ### Buffers configuration
-Before including the library it is possible to define the length of its buffers defining the `PJON_MAX_PACKETS` and `PJON_PACKET_MAX_LENGTH` constants:
+Before including the library, it is possible to define the length of its buffers by defining the `PJON_MAX_PACKETS` and `PJON_PACKET_MAX_LENGTH` constants:
 ```cpp
   #define PJON_MAX_PACKETS 1
   #define PJON_PACKET_MAX_LENGTH 20